GemoGame/godot-battle-pong/README.md

 So basically, you can call it _**Pong on Steroids**_

 ## How to Install
-Because .apk and .exe file are still not available, you can try to launch the game directly by using Godot Engine.
+~~Because .apk and .exe file are still not available, you can try to launch the game directly by using Godot Engine.~~

+Manual Install :
-#### Steps:
+### Steps:
 1. If you don't have it, you can download it [HERE](https://godotengine.org/download/)

 2. Download the game source code as [.ZIP](https://github.com/GemoGame/godot-battle-pong/archive/master.zip)